EliAndrewC/l7r/rules/11-non_pc_schools.md

 You suffer no penalties for being impaired.

 **First Dan:**
-Roll one extra die on any three rolls.
+Roll one extra die on any three types of rolls.

 **Second Dan:**
-You get a free raise on any type of roll.
+You get a free raise on any one type of roll.

 **Third Dan:**
 When making any TN or contested roll, you may take a serious wound to add +XkX to the roll, where X is your Recognition.